St. Monica's Church (Queens): Architecture

+St. Monica's Catholic Church was constructed by master mason Anders Peterson under the direction of Reverend Anthony Farley.
+The Church is marked by its distinctive central campanile, which is reminiscent of the Romanesque architecture.
+This also made it one of the earliest surviving examples of Early Romanesque Revival architecture in New York, and one of the only Roman Catholic Churches in the city executed in this style.

-St. Monica's Roman Catholic Church was designed as a red brick Romanesque Revival style building with a tall central campanile and an Italian flavor.
+The church was designed as a red brick Romanesque Revival style building with a tall central campanile and an Italian flavor.
 The structure was given "an impression of height beyond its actual size" by slender pilasters outlining the brick.
 Most of the building's modest decoration was made so by the delicate brick situated on the top of the side walls.
 The inside of the church is a great open hall, which has been redecorated twice in a much higher style (during 1893 and the 1930s).
 It was constructed with no interior columns for support; the interior was made spacious and could seat 500 people.
-During the 1940s, Mario M. Cuomo was an altar boy for this church.